 Life After University

 Leaving university has an impact on your finances and your eligibility for specific financial products.
-From Council Tax to your TV Licence, your financial status will change.
-The Money Advice Service has produced useful tools for graduates which should help you with the transition to life after university.
+From council tax to your TV licence, your financial status will change.
+The money advice service has produced useful tools for graduates.
+These should help you with the transition to life after university.

 Benefits